DrPaulBrewer/single-market-robot-simulator/README.md

 The [JSDoc site for single-market-robot-simulator](https://drpaulbrewer.github.io/single-market-robot-simulator/) contains documentation prepared from source code of this module.

+### Breaking Changes for v7

+#### removing babel dependencies
+v7 is not compiled with Babel.
+It is deliberately not made compatible with early browsers or earlier versions of node.

+#### Requires a modern version of nodejs
+Please use a version of node.js greater than 16.14.0

+#### Module changes
+v7 provides an ES module whereas versions 6.10 and earlier were commonjs.

+#### separate command line program
+`./src/bin.cjs` contains the command line version of the software which calls the ESM module.

 ## Installation

 ### no installation necessary when using Econ1.Net (paid)